 All AARA applications must be accompanied by the relevant supporting documentation (outlined in Section 6.4.5) and made as far in advance as possible to meet the QCAA published timelines.
-All evidence used to make decisions is recorded in the student's file by the Executive Principal or Senior School Head of Departments.
+All evidence used to

 10. Moderation Procedures

 The following is a Flowchart outlining the Moderation processes to be followed at Helensvale State High School to ensure consistent application of standards.